Nomango/datefmt/README.md

 `datefmt` performs quite well and in most cases has better performance than the standard library.

-Here is the benchmark results for common cases.
+Here is the benchmark results for common formatting compared with std, [jodaTime](github.com/vjeantet/jodaTime) and [GoDateFormat](github.com/vigneshuvi/GoDateFormat).

 ```plain
 BenchmarkCompareFormat/datefmt______yyyy-MM-dd_HH:mm:ss-8           7447152        161.7 ns/op       24 B/op        1 allocs/op